monadgroup/axiom/README.md

 ## Building

 Axiom is built with CMake.
-The build process depends on Cargo, Qt 5.10, LLVM 5.0.1, and the VST 2 SDK (for the VST2 backend), so make sure those are installed and setup correctly.
+The build process depends on Cargo, Qt 5.10 or 5.11, LLVM 6, and the VST 2 SDK (for the VST2 backend), so make sure those are installed and setup correctly.

 Once Cargo, Qt, LLVM, and the VST SDK are installed, go to the directory where you'd like to build Axiom to.
 Then run the following command: